Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Conclusion

 \section{Conclusion}

-This paper has conducted a critical examination of the applicability of twinning technologies within the SAGSIN architecture, revealing a fundamental incompatibility between the ``perfect replication'' philosophy of conventional DT and the ``resilient survival'' reality of integrated networks.
-We argue that the pursuit of high-fidelity mirroring in a global-scale, highly dynamic, and resource-scarce system is neither feasible nor necessary.
+This paper has conducted a systematic review of the applicability of twinning technologies within the SAGSIN architecture, revealing a fundamental incompatibility between the ``perfect replication'' philosophy of conventional DT and the ``resilient survival'' reality of integrated networks.
+We suggest that the pursuit of high-fidelity mirroring in a global-scale, highly dynamic, and resource-scarce system is neither feasible nor necessary.
 Consequently, we propose GOST, a paradigm shift that transitions network management from passive data mirroring to active, intelligent cognition.

 By synthesizing advancements in ontologies, deep learning, and semantic communication, GOST addresses the ``SAGSIN conundrum'' through a three-layered approach: it bridges cross-domain heterogeneity through unified knowledge representation, overcomes data sparsity via intelligent inference, and ensures real-time responsiveness through task-driven model lightweighting.
 Our analysis of the PCCA loop demonstrates that GOST does not merely optimize individual network nodes but facilitates a holistic, semantic-enhanced closed loop capable of adaptive decision-making.